Skip to content

 Run by Irish Life Investment Managers, the WisdomTree New Economy Real Estate ETF has a slightly different focus to its investment approach than other funds, seeking to invest in property specifically in the technology, e-commerce and life science sectors.

 It takes as its benchmark the CenterSquare New Economy Real Estate UCITS Index and it measures the performance of global real estate companies with exposure to technology, science and/or e-commerce related business activities.
-Around 63% of the fund is in American companies, with 7.9% in Australia, 5.6% in Singapore and 6.5% in the UK.
+Around 60% of the fund is in American companies, with 8.1% in Australia, 7.9% in the UK and 6.1% in Spain.

-Its top 10 holdings include Digital Realty Trust, which provides the world’s biggest data platform, healthcare real estate firm Ventas, Goodman Group, wireless infrastructure provider American Tower Corp, records manager Iron Mountain, infrastructure provider Crown Castle Corp and Cellnex Telecom.
+Its top 10 holdings include Digital Realty Trust, which provides the world’s biggest data platform, healthcare real estate firm Ventas, Goodman Group, wireless infrastructure provider American Tower Corp, records manager Iron Mountain and Cellnex Telecom.

 In total, 88% of the exchange-traded fund is invested in real estate, while 6.4% is in communication services and 4% in the consumer discretionary sector.

-The fund is up 17.9% in the quarter, but down 4.3% in the year-to-date and down 2.11% over one year.
-The expense ratio is 0.45%.
+The fund is up 8.4% in the year-to-date, down 9% over three years and down 10% over five years.
+The expense ratio is 0.58%.
 Meanwhile, the fund is UCITS compliant, as well as eligible for ISA and SIPP investment.

 Invesco S&P 500 Equal Weight Real Estate ETF